ONGOING PROGRAMS AT BETHEL

 SENIORS

 Residents of Bethel's service area who are at least 60 years young are invited to attend lunch every Monday through Friday.
 Lunches are accompanied by programs which allow seniors important time to socialize, participate in games, music, arts and crafts, exercise, health education, bingo and field trips.
-Most of our seniors are bi-lingual, speaking both Spanish and English.
+Most of our seniors are bi-lingual or multilingual speaking English, Spanish, Swahili, Hindi, Nepali and other languages.

 AFTER SCHOOL